 Leonard has worked on a variety of projects, including a full body MRI imaging system, a Gamma camera, a DNA instrument, pick and place and cartesian robots, an instrument for seismic exploration, large memory system development, manufacturing test systems, T1 and DS3 computer telephony, ATM based network equipment, optical network equipment, development platforms, microprocessor emulators, video peripherals, computer design, laser printer controllers and computer peripherals for a variety of standard buses.

 Leonard's skills include hardware and firmware development on a wide variety of microprocessors, microcontrollers and digital signal processors; programming in Verilog, C and many assembly languages; and hardware design from gate level through large complex FPGA's.
 In addition to direct design activity, he has managed projects and development departments.

-Leonard received a BS degree in Electrical Engineering from the University of Pittsburgh, and has continued his studies at UC Santa Cruz and UC Berkeley.
+Leonard received a BS degree in Electrical Engineering from the University of Pittsburgh, and has continued his studies at University of California, Santa Cruz and Universtiy of California, Berkeley.
 He holds two U.S. patents.

-Willem Ouborg has 4 years experience developing and testing products containing cutting edge technologies, including applications of carbon nanotubes.
+Willem Ouborg has almost a decade of experience developing and testing products containing cutting edge technologies.

 Jivko Mihaylov has years of experience in product development of Medical Devices.
 His background includes systems engineering/integration, multi-disciplinary product development, analog and digital design, and SolidWorks 3D mechanical modeling.
 In his previous role as a Product Development Engineer at Xoft Inc Jivko acquired valuable skills and knowledge pertaining to X-Ray systems, high voltage equipment, and implantable medical devices.
 He also led three products from conceptualization and development to commercialization in a short amount of time.
 In addition, his interest in mechanics and automation along with well-developed hands-on skills in fabrication and welding make him an asset to any engineering organization.